teuben/astr288p/lectures/Lecture2.md

 Many ways to view a file on the terminal:

-     cat
-     more      ('q' to get out, '?' to get help) less      (/FOO   to search for the word FOO) tac       (reverses the lines)
+     cat       the whole thing to the terminal more      paging section by section ('q' to get out, '?' to get help) less      "less is a better more" (/FOO   to search for the word FOO) tac       (reverses the lines)

-     head
+     head      the first portion
-     tail
+     tail      the last portion

 ## Extracting/Reducing files: